iwona97/The-Dicee-Game/README.md

 ## How to Play

-1. Open the game in your web browser.
+1. Open the game in your web browser. 🌐
-2. The numbers rolled on the dice will be displayed.
+2. The numbers rolled on the dice will be displayed.🎲
-3. The player with the higher sum of the two dice wins the round.
+3. The player with the higher sum of the two dice wins the round. 🏆
-4. Refresh the browser to start a new round.
+4. Refresh the browser to start a new round.🔄

 ## Technologies